sydasif/my-pandoc-book/chapters/19-telnetlib.md

 This example illustrates how Telnet programming in Python can be applied to automate network configuration tasks, enhancing efficiency and reducing the risk of manual errors.

+## Security Considerations

 In the real world, Telnet has historically been widely used for remote management and troubleshooting of network devices.
-However, it's important to note that Telnet is considered less secure compared to modern alternatives like SSH (Secure Shell), and its use in sensitive environments is discouraged due to the lack of encryption.
+However, it's essential to note that Telnet is considered less secure compared to modern alternatives like SSH (Secure Shell), and its use in sensitive environments is discouraged due to the lack of encryption.
 Despite this, there are situations where Telnet continues to be employed:

 1. **Legacy Systems:** In some legacy systems and environments, Telnet might still be in use due to historical reasons.
 Migrating away from Telnet could be a complex process, and organizations may continue using it until a more secure solution is implemented.